Are you thinking about living in Gwangju, South Korea as an expat?

-4. How did you prepare to move to Gwangju?
+4. How to prepare for moving to Gwangju?

-There wasn’t a lot of information about Gwangju online, so I would recommend the following for those moving there: Check out the Gwangju Blog, read some editions of Gwangju News, and join the Gwangju Facebook group to get a better feel for the incredible community.
+There wasn’t much information about Gwangju online, so I would recommend the following for those moving there: Check out the Gwangju Blog, read some editions of Gwangju News, and join the Gwangju Facebook group to get a better feel for the incredible community.

 I also highly recommend learning as much Korean as you can before coming, or at least learning how to read Hangeul, the Korean alphabet.
-There isn’t a lot of English in Gwangju, so it makes a huge difference to know the basics.
+There isn’t much English in Gwangju, so knowing the basics makes a huge difference.

 5. How to deal with difficulties while living in Gwangju, Korea?